patloew/NavigationViewFragmentAdapters/README.md

 # Advanced Usage

+## OnNavigationItemSelectedListener

+An additional `OnNavigationItemSelectedListener` can be provided via `setNavigationItemSelectedListener()`.
+This can be used to add behavior after the fragment transaction was commited.
+If you just want to close the drawer, the lib includes a `CloseDrawerNavigationItemSelectedListener`.

 ## Back Stack

 There are cases when some menu items (e.g. settings) should not simply replace the current fragment, but also be added to the back stack.
 To do this, override `shouldAddToBackStack()` in your adapter: